Singh-Shivani/CureCovid-19/README.md

     <h2>Features and Sources of app💡</h2>
     <ul>
         <li>The main goal is to give the Live details, so it fetches data from <a href="https://corona.lmao.ninja/">Novel COVID API</a>.</li>
         <li>Novel Covid is a free to use API & can be easily integrated with any project.
-Why I chose it because it includes counts of many important attributes like Total tests done in country for COVID-19.</li>
+Why I chose it because it includes counts of many important attributes like total tests done in a country for COVID-19.</li>
         <li>To keep the awareness among people in this Pandemic, it includes symptoms, preventions, FAQs, Myth busters provided by <b>WHO</b> so that people can easily trust on the provided information.</li>
     </ul>
     <h2>Sketches✏️ & Screens📱</h2>